When planning to start a family, it can be sometimes tricky to decide when the 'best age' to fall pregnant is.

 Of course, the 'perfect age' vastly varies from person to person.
 Some feel ready to start a family in their late teens whilst others prefer to wait until they have travelled the world and made a real a stamp in their career.

-Everything from your relationship status, career, upbringing, fertility and whether or not you need your kitchen renovated ASAP, can all factor into your decision of when you have kids.
+Everything from your relationship status, career, upbringing, fertility and whether or not you need your kitchen renovated ASAP can all effect your decision on when you have kids.
 "One age isn't right for everyone!" shout women everywhere.
 However, it's important to be clued-up on your biology and the risks that come with having children later.

 When do experts say is the best age to fall pregnant?
 What do the mums (from M&B's Facebook group #mumtribe) think is the best age?